Snuggle cats

 Mint Mobile, Don's employer since Feb 2019 was recently acquired by T-Mobile.
 In late October, Don was informed that his position had been eliminated.

-Being half artist and half geek, Don's time at Mint has been a high point in his career.
+Being half artist and half geek, Don's time at Mint was a high point in his career.
+After the initial shock, he and Sheila are excited about retirement.